rodages/Project4-CompanyPlanner-client/README.md

 ## <a name='future-improvements'>Future improvements</a>

-- If I would have had more time - my main priority would have been to place validations and permission for posting to prevent API from crashing if unregistered user tries to post Item/Task/Checklist.
+- If I would have had more time - my main priority would have been to place validations and permission for posting to prevent API from crashing if unregistered user tries to post Item/ Task/ Checklist.

 - Second most important aspect would be to implement `Shifts` functionality.
 I have managed to make it work on the API side and was really looking forward to making it a capstone of the project by building the frontend for it too.

+- Seeding some meaningful data.
+At the moment all data online is from testing the routes and components.

 - Inserting error validators to forms to provide better user experience.